therealnv6/ogl/README.md

 int main()
 {
-  gfx::context context("voxel", 2560, 1440);
+  // create an OpenGL context with a window size of 2560x1440 gfx::context context("voxel", 2560, 1440);

   // we have to make our own registry and dispatcher *before* we make the framework, as the framework needs these.